Daniel-Hillman/obsidian-html-css-editor/README.md

 ### Color Picker
 Click any color in your CSS to change it visually.
 No more guessing hex codes.

+### Numeric Value Scrubbing
+Put your cursor on any number in your CSS and use arrow keys to adjust it.
+Press ↑/↓ for +/- 1, Shift+↑/↓ for +/- 10, or Alt+↑/↓ for +/- 0.1.
+Perfect for tweaking transforms, spacing, and animations with instant visual feedback.

 ### Animations
 - 20+ ready-made animations (fade, bounce, slide, etc.)
 - Build custom animations with a visual editor